kdungs/R1D2/README.md

 # R1D2 [![Build Status](https://travis-ci.org/kdungs/R1D2.svg?branch=master)](https://travis-ci.org/kdungs/R1D2)
-A robot that extracts the CERN R1 menu for you.
+A robot that extracts the menus of the CERN restaurants (R1, R2, R3) for you.

 ## API